joaofig/eved-explore/README.md

 to support trajectory querying.
 Both scripts will take quite a long time to run.

-Once done you can run scripts number 5 and 6.
+Once done you can run notebook numbers 5 and 6.

 ## Medium Articles